The high amount that Cruz Azul must pay for the 44 yellow cards received

 NowDid you know that clubs must pay the Mexican Soccer Federation for each card?
 As it says there.
 To clean up the players who were cautioned, The FMF charges around 4,030 Mexican pesos for each card received, corresponding to 45 UMAS (1 = $ 89.62).

 If you take into account that there were 44 yellow cards that Cruz Azul received, it will be 177 and 448 pesos that they pay to the FMF.
-This, without counting the 5,400 that Pablo Aguilar must pay, who received five reprimands and was suspended.
-This is equivalent to $ 8,700 at today’s exchange rate.
+This, without counting the 5 thousand 400 that Pablo Aguilar must pay, who received five reprimands and was suspended.
+This is equivalent to 8,700 dollars, at today’s exchange rate.

 .